How in 2018 brands are beginning to understand that stories are experiences not lectures.

 These brands build strong and sustainable businesses.
 Their customers are passionate advocates, loyal and outspoken.
 The brands trust their customers to build and enhance their stories via content, events and social media.
 They understand that by allowing the brand to be part of their customers personal narrative, strange and unplanned moments may happen but, their own story is stronger and more believable.

 In 2018 the clever brands will scrap the stories they tell, and create places for shared experiences to develop.

-Hear more from Julie on one of her IDM qualifications.
-Due to popular demand, we have added a new date on the IDM Professional Certificate in Social Media led by Julie herself.
+Hear more from Julie on one of her IDM qualifications such as the IDM Professional Certificate in Social Media.
 Become a qualified social media expert with the skills to deliver a robust social strategy that delivers measurable results and ROI.

 Did you find this blog useful?

 At the IDM we are passionate about educating marketers and providing resources to help advance your career.

 Our learning and development team will be happy to advise based on your needs and requirements.